erkamguresen/loruki_fake_website/README.md

 - horizontal shadow is added to card class
 - shadow is darkened
 - Nav menu and Button outline on focus is removed
+- Stats H3 does not centered so div.flex added

 - Current progress in tutorial : **1.00.14**